 Winner of the Most 25-Year Awards

-The American Institute of Architects annually bestows its Twenty-Five Year Award on remarkable works of architecture that have stood the test of time.
-Five SOM buildings — more than any other existing firm — have received the honor: Lever House (1980), U.S. Air Force Academy Cadet Chapel (1996), John Hancock Center (1999), Weyherhaeuser Corporate Headquarters (2001), and the Hajj Terminal (2010).
+The American Institute of Architects annually bestows its 25-Year Award on remarkable works of architecture that have stood the test of time.
+Six SOM buildings — more than any other existing firm — have received the honor: Lever House (1980), Cadet Chapel (1996), John Hancock Center (1999), Weyherhaeuser Corporate Headquarters (2001), the Hajj Terminal (2010), and Exchange House (2015).

 A Landmark Airport in the Arabian Desert

 SOM designed the Hajj Terminal in Saudi Arabia to accommodate the millions of pilgrims who pass through each year en route to Mecca.
 Mindful of the unique cultural conditions and harsh desert climate, the designers created a series of tent-like structures that refer to Bedouin shelters.
 The terminal was the world’s largest cable-stayed, fabric-roofed building when it opened in 1981.